 I love baking bread; I enjoy getting my hands right into the dough and working it.
 I love the anticipation and watching it rise.
 I love the smell of baking bread.
 But most of all I love the taste, I can hardly wait for it to cool just enough to cut through, smother with butter or honey or jam and take my first bite.
 So perfect, so good.

-This oat flour bread fills all those senses and desires.
+This oat flour bread satisfies all those senses and desires.
 I really want to call this oat bread, oatmeal bread because it is full of oats, good healthy and yummy oats.
-But it really isn’t oatmeal, the cooked breakfast cereal, although there are lots of oats in oat bread, up to two cups of oats.
+But it really isn’t oatmeal, the cooked breakfast cereal, although there are lots of oats in this oat bread, up to two cups of oats.

-First there is just the good old-fashioned oats thrown in the dough, 1 cup of those.
-And second, there is 1 cup of oat flour.
-Have you ever purchased oat flour?
-I haven’t even looked for it in the store but you don’t have to.
-You can make your own oat flour and it is quick and easy, and the best part it will be freshly ground.
-It requires a blender and oats, that is it.
-1 cup of oats will grind to 1 cup of flour.
 In your blender just add 1 cup of oats, put the lid on, and push grind.
-It takes just a minute or less, once your oats are fine like flour, stop and your are ready to use oat flour.
+It should take just a minute or less, once your oats are fine like flour, stop blending and your are ready to use your oat flour.
 It might take a couple of pulses to incorporate all the oats but it is still super easy.
-And third, sprinkle a handful of oats on top of your bread while it is raising.
-See OATS every where.

 - 3 1/4 cup lukewarm to warm water